Policy for Special Educational Needs

 Where external advisors recommend the use of equipment or facilities which the school does not have, we will purchase it using the notional SEN funding, or seek it by loan.
 For highly specialist communication equipment the school will seek the advice of the KCC Communication and Assistive Technology team.

 7.The arrangements for consulting parents of children with special educational needs about, and involving them in, their education

 All parents of pupils at Eastling are invited to discuss the progress of their children on three occasions a year and receive a written report once per year.
 In addition we are happy to arrange meetings outside these times.
 As part of our normal teaching arrangements, all pupils will access some additional teaching to help them catch-up if the progress monitoring indicates that this is necessary; this will not imply that the pupil has a special educational need.
-All such provision will be recorded, tracked and evaluated, this will be shared with parents three times per year.
+All such provision will be recorded, tracked and evaluated on a Provision Map which will be shared with parents three times per year.

 If following this normal provision improvements in progress are not seen, we will contact parents to discuss the use of internal or external assessments which will help us to address these needs better.
 From this point onwards the pupil will be identified as having special educational needs because special educational provision is being made and the parent will be invited to all planning and reviews of this provision.
 Parents will be actively supported by the Teaching Staff and/or SENCO to contribute to assessment, planning and review.